-- Important theorem tells us that for finite state spaces our chains converge to equilibrium under two relatively weak conditions. - (1) Irreducible - We can get from any state to any other state - (2) Aperiodic - The chain does not get trapped in cycles - These are true for detailed balance (there exists a stationary state) with T>0 (you can get there). - This is sufficient, but not necessary for convergence.
+- Important theorem tells us that for finite state spaces our chains converge to equilibrium under two relatively weak conditions. - (1) Irreducible - We can get from any state to any other state - (2) Aperiodic - The chain does not get trapped in cycles - These are true for detailed balance (there exists a stationary state) with T>0 (you can get there). - Detailed balance is sufficient, but not necessary for convergence-it is a stronger property than (1) & (2)

-Infinite or uncountable state spaces introduces additional complexities, but the main thrust is similar.
+^{}Infinite or uncountable state spaces introduces additional complexities, but the main thrust is similar.